 Always check in and out

 The most important tip while traveling by public transport is to always check in and check out, by holding your card up to the reader until it beeps.
-For trams and trains, the reader is located at the stops.
-You can’t check in anymore when you have boarded the tram or train, so please do it before you get in.
+For metros and trains, the reader is located at the stops.
+You can’t check in anymore when you have boarded the metro or train, so please do it before you get in.
 It is the other way around for trams and busses: you can only check in when you step into the vehicle, since the card readers are located inside next to the doors.

 What happens when I check in and out?